deepmedia/multiplatform-testing/readme.md

 A few things are required to test Android targets:

-1. A X64 host machine.
-The plugin *might* work properly on ARM, but this has not been tested yet.
-   If it works (emulator runs), it is unlikely that X86-based binaries can be executed successfully.

-2. The Android SDK Command Line tools should be installed or, if they are not, you should provide a valid `sdkHome` directory in which they will be downloaded (macOS / Linux only).
+1. The Android SDK Command Line tools should be installed or, if they are not, you should provide a valid `sdkHome` directory in which they will be downloaded (macOS / Linux only).

    ```kotlin